joebertj/aiops/README.md

 *"AI by default, Bash when I mean Bash"*

 The flagship component of AIOps - an intelligent shell that seamlessly blends natural language AI interaction with traditional command-line operations.
 Built for operations teams who want the power of conversational AI without losing the precision of shell commands.

+**💡 The "Free Cursor" Concept:** awesh represents what we really want from AI-assisted development: the AI assistance without the IDE bloat.
+It's a "free cursor" that's purely shell-based - giving you AI-powered development in your terminal without the overhead of editors or opinionated tool prompts.

 **🌟 Core Philosophy:**
 - **Zero-Friction AI**: No special syntax - just type naturally